 In order to be eligible for a Commonwealth supported place, students must meet the following requirements:

 - 4 OUA Undergraduate units at pass level OR equivalent OR 2 units plus English AND the restricted criteria (please ensure you have read the restricted criteria in the Course Requirements tab)

 On completion of the course students will be able to:

 - Make informed decisions regarding teaching and learning based on a comprehensive understanding of the learner and curriculum in a 0-8 years of age context

 - Reflect, create and manage learning environments and be self-motivated and critical in the approach to teaching learning

 - Plan, implement, analyse and evaluate a range of teaching, learning and assessment practices

-With the exception of seven open enrolment first year units, this is a restricted course.
-Continuing enrolment is only available to students who have been accepted into this program.
+With the exception of eight open first year units, this is a restricted course.
+Continuing enrolment is only available to students who have been accepted into this course.
 Please refer to Application Process for more information.